 Abruptly, an ear-piercing, hawk-like screech sounded in his ear, followed by dead silence.

 Carlo slammed the phone down and rose from his seat behind the desk.
-To say that the two calls had scared him would be an over statement, but he was a bit rattled by them.
-Not so much the calls themselves as the words that were spoken.
-And the tone that the caller used had a threatening quality about it, as if he were being warned of an approaching and imminent danger.
+To say that the two calls had scared him would be an overstatement, but he was a bit rattled by them.
+Not so much the calls themselves as what was spoken.
+And the tone that the caller used had a threatening quality about it, as if he were being warned of an approaching danger.

 “Shit!” he spat when a clanking noise sounded from one of the back rooms.
 Cautiously stepping up to the glass windows, he peered through and immediately noticed that the door to the storage room was now slightly ajar, and that could have only happened if there was someone inside the room because the doors locked automatically when shut and couldn’t be opened from the outside without a key.
 Sticking his head inside the door, he called out, “Hello?
 Is anyone back there?
 Dr. Traynor?
 Dr. Everett?”

-One of the doctors or autopsy aides had to be back there because doors didn’t open by themselves.
+A doctor or autopsy aide had to be back there because doors didn’t open by themselves.
 Nor did instruments or other equipment tumble to the floor without human assistance.
 And if by using that logic, then why weren’t they answering him?
 Surely they heard him calling out.

 “Dr. Traynor?” he shouted, his voice sounding hollow in the empty hallway.
 “Dr. Everett?”